 - $2 Prize = The "At Least I'm Taking Something Home" Prize (The remaining score sheets are used to draw for this prize from the remaining players).

-It is traditional to serve desert and drinks at half-time, the break between the second and third sets.
+It is traditional to serve dessert and drinks at half-time, the break between the second and third sets.
 In some cases, it is appropriate to offer something to eat just before the game begins.
-This can be simple snacks or hors d'oeuvre or it can be a full meal as the occasion demands.
+This can be simple snacks or hors d'oeuvres, or it can be a full meal as the occasion demands.

-When you learn how to plan a Bunco tournament, you are learning how to plan a good time for players of for all ages.
+When you learn how to plan a Bunco tournament, you are ensuring a good time for players of all ages.
 As it gains in popularity, Bunco is sure to take its place among the country's most loved board games.
-The game is easy to learn, its fun to play for young and old alike, and it is a great fund raising tool.
-Consider it for your next event.
+Bunco is easy to learn, fun to play for people young and old alike, and it is a great fundraising tool.
+Consider it for your next event!